 The other morning I woke up with a not-so-productive mentality.
 I’d even go as to say that my mantra was, “I’m not doing squat.”

 That’s usually not my bag.
 On this particular morning, however, I just felt lethargic.
-Was it because I was in a slump or just being lazy?
+Was it because I was in a slump or just being trapped in a laziness loop?

 After checking in with myself, I concluded that I was not in a rut.
 I was simply lackadaisical.
 But, why?